 When making a dry brine turkey, it’s best to use kosher salt or another type of pure, non-iodized salt.
 Kosher salt is a popular choice because it dissolves easily and doesn’t contain any additives that might affect the flavor of the brine.

-Diamond Crystal Kosher Salt and Morton Kosher Salt are both great brands to use.
+Diamond Crystal Kosher Salt and Morton Kosher Salt are great brands.

 Avoid table salt or iodized salt as they can contain anti-caking agents or additives that may alter the taste or clarity of the brine.